Stride is a Customer Data Platform that empowers marketers to create personalized and engaging customer experiences, all without IT or engineering.

 “I had a hard time making the business case to myself for a more full-featured solution,” says Tim of his initial decision.
 “It’s hard to foresee the costs of your team’s time, of not having your CTO working on the product, or not making that one hire and paying more on agencies until it happens.”

 On their previous system, team members struggled to understand where their candidates were in the process, and what actions they needed to take.
 What’s more, they were still spending time that they didn’t have on manual data-entry.

 Critically, there was little visibility into recruiting performance.
 This made improving their process nearly impossible.
 How did candidates convert through the funnel?
-What were their best sources of hire?
-They had questions, but they didn’t have the answers.

 In the end, says Tim, “I made the mistake of trying to save on budget, but paid for that in overall recruiting costs and costs to the organization.”
 With eight months left on their old contract, the Stride team decided that it was worth it to eat the costs and upgrade to Lever.